CESP-ExpHer/GWAS-Standardization/README.md

   - If the SNP does not fit to any of the above categories, it removes the SNP (means it skips the line)
 - if the SNP does not exist in the reference, it removes the SNP (means it skips the line)

+### OUTPUTS
-Output file: writing the line in the output file which includes the following headers names
+Output file: writing the line in the output file which includes the following headers names:
 <br>
 | snp | chr | bp_hg19 | Effect_A | nonEffect_A | beta | se | pval | info | ngt | EAF | nEAF | MAF |
 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |